TimothyOlanrewaju/QuotesGenerator/README.md

-A simple random Inspirational quotes app that fetches data from an API Live site: https://quotes-generate.vercel.app/
+A simple random Inspirational quotes app that fetches data from an API.
+Live site: https://quotes-generate.vercel.app/